Groton Inn and Forge & Vine Restaurant, Groton MA Review

 Hallway Groton Inn MA

 Filtered water stations on the third and first floors dispense both flat and bubbly water (complimentary).
 And, should you require a personal trainer, just contact the folks at the front desk.
-They can arrange someone to meet you in the fitness center (open 24/7).
+They can possibly arrange for someone to meet you in the fitness center (open 24/7).

 Rooms at Groton Inn